HomeArticlesGuideRecipe Math Guide

 Hydration = 325 ÷ 500 = 0.65 → 65% hydration.

 Total dough weight (before salt and yeast) = 500 + 325 = 825 grams, enough for roughly three 12-inch pizzas at around 275 grams of dough each.
-The Pizza Dough Hydration Calculator takes flour and water weights and returns the hydration percentage along with total dough weight, which is useful both for checking an existing recipe and for working backward from a target hydration to figure out how much water to add to a given amount of flour.
+The Pizza Dough Hydration Calculator takes flour and water weights and returns the hydration percentage along with total dough weight, useful both for checking an existing recipe and for working backward from a target hydration to figure out how much water to add to a given amount of flour.

 Putting It All Together